 Violence is a serious public health problem in the United States.
 From infants to the elderly, it affects people in all stages of life.
 In 2010, more than 16,250 people were victims of homicide and more than 38,360 took their own life.

-In order to learn more about violence and limit its effects, The Department of Sociology and Anthropology at West Virginia University will launch the Center for Research on Violence for the fall semester.
+In order to learn more about violence and limit its effects, The Department of Sociology and Anthropology at West Virginia University will launch the r Research Center on Violence for the fall semester.

 The Center will earn grants to work on government and nonprofit projects, host colloquia with leading speakers on violence, reach and interact with the West Virginia and national communities, and will play a key role in attracting Ph.D. students from across the world.

-Currently composed of six WVU sociology and anthropology staff members, the Center will examine violence broadly defined, from interpersonal violence, such as robbery or rape, to crimes against the environment.
+Currently composed of six WVU sociology and anthropology faculty members members and multiple external affiliates from across the globe, the Center will examine violence broadly defined, from interpersonal violence, such as robbery or rape, to crimes against the environment.

 Walter DeKeseredy, Ph.D., will serve as the director of the Center.
 Well established in his field, he has published 19 books and more than 140 peer-review journal articles and book chapters and has received large-scale U.S. and Canadian federal grants.